CiscoDevNet/webex-contact-center-crm-integrations/ServiceNow/servicenow-ivr-http-connector/README.md

 ## Use Case

-- Customer calls into Webex Contact Center and is greeted qhile an ANI lookup is performed on ServiceNow.
+- Customer calls into Webex Contact Center and is greeted while an ANI lookup is performed on ServiceNow.
 - From Webex Contact Center, the ServiceNow Incident ID is looked up inside of the CRM and data is extracted.
 - Customer is greeted with a personalized IVR.
 - Customer is prioritized based on Incident severity.